yasound/uploader/README.markdown

 ```

 ## Configuration:
-Edit ```uploader/settings.py``` to set your source and directory (not needed on OSX)
+Edit ```uploader/settings.py``` to set your source and directory (on OSX, iTunes music directory is used by default)

 ## Usage:

-To scan for music:
+Scan for music:

 ```
 cd uploader
 ./scan.sh
 ```

-To upload mp3 to server:
+Upload mp3 to server:

 ```
 cd uploader
 ./upload.sh
 ```

-To scan and upload in one pass:
+Scan and upload in one pass:

 ```
 cd uploader